wavefrontHQ/docs/pages/doc/tracing_best_practices.md

 1. **Go wide:** Produce end-to-end traces across all microservices.
   * Focus on the entry/exit points of your microservices.
 Instrument each inbound and outbound request to report spans.

-2. **Go deep:** Produce traces that contain a deep hierarchy of spans.
+2. **Go deep:** Produce traces that contain a deep, meaningful hierarchy of spans.
   * Identify the classes and methods that implement significant operations within each microservice, and instrument those methods.

 ### When Using Wavefront Observability SDKs